These mouth-watering peanut butter banana blondies are vegan, gluten-free, and oil-free. They’re easy to make, freezer-friendly, and nutritious.

 Main ingredients & substitutions

 Bananas are the star ingredient of these vegan blondies.
 Be sure to choose bananas that have plenty of brown spots so you’ll know they’re ripe enough.
 If you use bananas that are under ripe the end results won’t be as sweet.

-I used coconut flour in this recipe because I wanted these blondies to be grain free and high fibre.
+I used coconut flour in this recipe because I wanted these blondies to be grain-free and high fiber.
 Coconut flour is available at many grocery stores these days or you can order it online.

 How to make them

 Start by preheating the oven, then mash the bananas in a large mixing bowl.
 I like to use a potato masher to do this but you can use a fork if you don’t have a potato masher.

 Once the bananas are mashed, add the maple syrup, peanut butter, vanilla extract, salt, and cinnamon.
 Mix well (I find it’s best to use a whisk).